gkashin/Graphics_Editor/README.md

 * Draw with a pencil
 * Choose different colors
 * Erase something bad
-* Draw a line or a quadrilateral
+* Draw a line or a rectangle
 * Adjust line thickness
 * Clear the canvas completely